GGBrent/webapp-planner-backend/README.md

 2.)
 (Recommended) On the top left, click 'New' and type 'sessions' for the Database name.
 (Can be anything, really) and click 'Create'

 3.)
-On the left side, click 'sessions' and go to 'Import' and select the accounts.sql file from the sql_tables folder.
+On the left side, click 'sessions' and go to 'Import' and select the sessions.sql file from the sql_tables folder.
 Then click 'Go' on the bottom right.

 4.)
 Repeat steps 2 & 3, but this time you can name this next table 'accounts.'
-(Once again, can name this anything) Same thing as step 3, but select users.sql instead to import.
+(Once again, can name this anything) Same thing as step 3, but select accounts.sql instead to import.

 ## Creating a brand new accounts/sessions SQL table